The following options control the details of the Fortran dialect accepted by the compiler:

 -std=std

 ¶Specify the standard to which the program is expected to conform, which may be one of ‘f95’, ‘f2003’, ‘f2008’, ‘f2018’, ‘f2023’, ‘gnu’, or ‘legacy’.
-The default value for std is ‘gnu’, which specifies a superset of the latest Fortran standard that includes all of the extensions supported by GNU Fortran, although warnings will be given for obsolete extensions not recommended for use in new code.
-The ‘legacy’ value is equivalent but without the warnings for obsolete extensions, and may be useful for old non-standard programs.
+The default value for std is ‘gnu’, which specifies a superset of the latest Fortran standard that includes all of the extensions supported by GNU Fortran, although warnings are given for obsolete extensions not recommended for use in new code.
+The ‘legacy’ value is equivalent but without the warnings for obsolete extensions, and may be useful for old nonstandard programs.
 The ‘f95’, ‘f2003’, ‘f2008’, ‘f2018’, and ‘f2023’ values specify strict conformance to the Fortran 95, Fortran 2003, Fortran 2008, Fortran 2018 and Fortran 2023 standards, respectively; errors are given for all extensions beyond the relevant language standard, and warnings are given for the Fortran 77 features that are permitted but obsolescent in later standards.
 The deprecated option ‘-std=f2008ts’ acts as an alias for ‘-std=f2018’.
-It is only present for backwards compatibility with earlier gfortran versions and should not be used any more.
+It is only present for backwards compatibility with earlier gfortran versions and should not be used any more. ‘-std=f202y’ acts as an alias for ‘-std=f2023’ and enables proposed features for testing Fortran 202y.
+As the Fortran 202y standard develops, implementation might change or the experimental new features might be removed.

 -ftest-forall-temp